Versus the competiton:

-That may come as a surprise to anyone who’s seen the iM, a hatchback whose aggressive bodywork recalls the compact-tuner zeitgeist of the 1990s and 2000s.
+That may come as a surprise to anyone who’s seen the iM, a five-door hatchback whose aggressive bodywork recalls the compact-tuner body-type zeitgeist of the 1990s and 2000s.
 Still, though the styling writes checks the driving experience can’t cash, the iM is otherwise a lot of car for its sub-$20,000 price.
 That, plus Scion’s reputation for value and reliability, could attract a lot of shoppers who care little for acceleration or handling.

 Typical of most Scions (such as the FR-S), the iM is a single-spec car with a lot of standard features, few factory options and a number of optional dealer accessories.
 It shares its front-wheel-drive underpinnings with the tC sports coupe and comes with a manual or automatic transmission.
 We tested both.

 The Scion iM stays true in profile to a concept version that hit the auto-show circuit in 2014, though it trades the concept’s gilled bumpers for conventional skirts.
 It’s aggressive, to be sure, with some interesting three-dimensional interplay in the lower front bumper.
 But it doesn’t break any new ground for Scion, or for compact cars in general.
 The side and rear skirts look like add-ons; the nose platypuses into a generic downward wedge.
 Seventeen-inch alloy wheels are standard — impressive at this price — but the entire package looks cliché, a warmed-over take on the last-generation Toyota Matrix.
 (Makes sense, given Scion is a Toyota brand.)